WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	> **Note:** There are costs considerations when you select monitoring.
 For more information, see [Storage Analytics and Billing](http://msdn.microsoft.com/en-us/library/windowsazure/hh360997.aspx).

 1. To set the data retention policy, in **Retention** (in days), type the number of days of data to retain from 1-365 days.
-If you do not want to set a retention policy, enter zero.
-If there is no retention policy, it is up to you to delete the monitoring data.
-We recommend setting a retention policy based on how long you want to retain storage analytics data for your account so that old and unused analytics data can be deleted by system at no cost.
+If there is no retention policy (by entering zero value), it is up to you to delete the monitoring data.

+	> **Note:** It's recommended setting a retention policy based on how long you want to retain storage analytics data for your account so that old and unused analytics data can be deleted by system at no cost.

 1. Once Monitoring is enabled, you can customize the **Dashboard** to choose up to six metrics to plot on the metrics chart.
 There are nine available metrics for each service.
 To configure this, go to the **Dashboard** page.